Florida Brokerage Foundry Commercial Expands to DC Region

 “We’re working with the support of a number of other professionals across different offices to get everything keyed up the right way, and allow us to strategically identify what our growth projection in this market is going to look like and which verticals we will build out,” Genova told Commercial Observer.

-Genova has 15 years of experience, primarily in tenant representation and occupier services.
-Most recently, he led the occupier advisory business for Donohoe Real Estate Services.
-Prior to that, he served as principal at Avison Young.
-Over his career, Genova’s projects have exceeded 3 million square feet and more than $2 billion in value, with clients that include Inova Healthcare Services, Amazon, Wildlife Conservation Society and Amalgamated Transit Union.
+Across his career, Genova’s projects have exceeded 3 million square feet and more than $2 billion in value, with clients including Inova Healthcare Services, Amazon, Wildlife Conservation Society and Amalgamated Transit Union.
+He’s worked at Foundry Commercial as a strategic partner and co-broker on multiple deals.

 “What drew me to Foundry was seven years ago, I met a lot of them, and there was a lot of really positive energy and I saw things being done just a tad differently,” Genova said.
 “My immediate goals are to plant the roots for Foundry and continue to compete for tenant rep occupier advisory business with a lot more tools, resources and business intelligence analytics that will allow us to do things smarter and faster.”